 sudo ufw allow 2222/tcp

-After updating the port number, apply the changes using the appropriate commands for your Ubuntu version:
+After updating the port number in sshd_config and testing the syntax with sudo sshd -t, apply the changes using the appropriate commands for your Ubuntu version:

 sudo systemctl daemon-reload